-Subject Leader: Miss Ellis
+Subject Leader: Mr Canning

 At Harlesden Primary School we want to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
 Our vision for reading is that children read easily, fluently and with good understanding.
 Through the delivery of Destination Reader, we want to nurture and develop reading for pleasure as well as information.
 Following the Talk for Writing model, we want children to acquire a wide vocabulary and appreciate our rich and varied literary heritage.
 We want children to be confident in writing and exploring different genres, adapting their language and style in and for a range of contexts, purposes and audiences.
 Our literacy learning environments promote the use of discussions and encourage children to elaborate and explain their understanding and ideas.